Svelte: Associated projects

 The Svelte maintainers created SvelteKit as the official way to build projects with Svelte.
-It is a Next.js-style framework that dramatically reduces the amount of code that gets sent to the browser.
+It is a Next.js/Nuxt-style full-stack framework that dramatically reduces the amount of code that gets sent to the browser.
 The maintainers had previously created Sapper, which was the predecessor of SvelteKit.

 The Svelte maintainers also maintain a number of integrations for popular software projects under the Svelte organization including integrations for Vite, Rollup, Webpack, TypeScript, VS Code, Chrome Developer Tools, ESLint, and Prettier.
 A number of external projects such as Storybook have also created integrations with Svelte and SvelteKit.